ethankhall/dumont/README.md

 - Authentication.
 Authentication is hard, and best done by another application like nginx.
 See [this blog](https://fardog.io/blog/2017/12/30/client-side-certificate-authentication-with-nginx/) post for how to do mutual auth (x509) with nginx.
 - Authorization.
 This is a feature that could be added in the future, but is currently missing.
+- Dependency management.
+ANGTFT, you would use `dumont` inside other applications to determine if versions are being used that shouldn't be.
+- Search.
+It's hard and coming soon hopefully!

   [1]: https://tron.fandom.com/wiki/Dumont